Caregivers need breaks

 Programs that help pay for respite care

-ARCH also helps you search for programs that help pay for respite care in your state (sorry, not available for Canada).
+ARCH also helps you search for programs that help pay for respite care in U.S. states.

 Go to the Respite Funding search page, then click on your state.
-The next page you’ll see includes information about Finding Respite Providers or Programs, Respite Funding and Eligibility, and Additional Resources.
+On the next page, you’ll find information about Finding Respite Providers or Programs, Respite Funding and Eligibility, and Additional Resources.

 Caregiving is tough.
 Nobody can keep going forever without a break.
 Protecting your health (and sanity!) means taking regular breaks.